Read summaries of the fundamental and applied research efforts that will take place at Princeton.

 • a molecular biologist who will use the award to characterize the genetic basis of antibiotic resistance in E. coli bacteria.
 This increased understanding could provide guidance for the development of new drugs and therapeutic regimes.

 • a chemist who is putting the grant toward the development of a novel solution to the complex and interrelated problems of greenhouse gas emissions and dwindling energy resources by using light to convert carbon dioxide into methanol and isopropanol — alcohols that can be used as fuel.

 • a computer scientist who is working to improve Web access in disadvantaged regions through the development of "content retrieval networks."

 • an engineer who will delve deeper into a breakthrough nanolithography technology developed in his lab to create ultrasmall features on microchips.
 The research has implications for many areas of science, including physics, biology, energy and consumer product development.

 "America's economic prosperity, entrepreneurial spirit and openness to innovation are constantly nourished by scientific research," said U.S. Rep. Rush Holt.
-"The $27 million in federal stimulus funding received by Princeton University will have an immediate and long-term impact on the economy in central New Jersey.
+"The more than $28 million in federal stimulus funding received by Princeton University will have an immediate and long-term impact on the economy in central New Jersey.
 In December 2008, I arranged a roundtable discussion at Princeton with President [Shirley M.] Tilghman, Speaker of the House Nancy Pelosi, Congressional leaders, and national leaders in the science and technology community.
 The seeds planted there resulted in more than $22 billion in Recovery Act funding for science facilities and research and development."

 Princeton's Office of the Dean for Research has provided brief summaries of the stimulus-funded work that will take place at Princeton on a website.
 Additional information on the ARRA is available from the Office of Research and Project Administration.